Chinch-Bug/clangen-genemod/docs/dev/art/camp-backgrounds.md

 ### Lighting
 Lighting should be kept pretty ambiguous.
 The majority of my BGs have sort of “middle of the day” lighting, but I rarely worry about adhering to a strict light source.
 There are exceptions of course, like my mountain cave BG which has a very obvious light source.
 Though, even in that BG, the lighting is still pretty uniform across the image.

-Remember, the cat sprites that will lay over top of your BG will not be modified in any way.
+Remember, the rabbit sprites that will lay over top of your BG will not be modified in any way.
 They will not appear to be affected by any lighting.
 This becomes far more apparent and jarring when your BG has stark lighting changes.

 ### Seasons
 It’s good to keep in mind what you will be changing throughout the seasons.
 This is something you should plan for ahead of time.
 I’ve found it easiest to make sure I separate out my layers according to what will be changed.
 Grass/plants growing and dying throughout the seasons is an easy and simple indicator.
-Adding in small details like med cat herbs or kit toys that change with the season is also a fun touch that people appreciate.
+Adding in small details like med rabbit herbs or kit toys that change with the season is also a fun touch that people appreciate.

 I also like to adjust the hue and saturation (or even get really specific abt colors with color balance) according to the season.
 Leafbare being less saturated and more cool colors, Greenleaf with warmer colors and higher saturation, ect.

 You can reference leafbare BGs that are snow-heavy to get an idea of how snow should look (keep in mind that some climates won’t have a lot of snow.)
 I usually use three colors: pure white, a close-to-white blue, and a slightly darker purple.
-Snow should drift and collect against objects inside the camp.
+Snow should drift and collect against objects inside the burrow.
 If you don’t have personal experience with how snow acts then I’d suggest looking up some reference images to get a feel for it!
-It’s also good to consider both where cats would be walking and tracking through the snow as well as the positions that the cat sprites can take on the snow.
+It’s also good to consider both where rabbits would be walking and tracking through the snow as well as the positions that the rabbit sprites can take on the snow.
 Spots where a sprite might be should have tramped down snow or no snow at all in order to prevent the sprites from looking like they are “on top” of the BG instead of within the BG.
-Adding in cat tracks on other spots like a path to the camp entrance or paths between dens is also a fun detail.
+Adding in rabbit tracks on other spots like a path to the burrow entrance or paths between dens is also a fun detail.

 ![leafbare_camp2_light](https://github.com/ClanGenOfficial/clangen/assets/115410010/5326cf81-f13a-47b1-9d71-ce28af1320f4)

-_The trampled snow shows you that this camp is lived in despite not seeing any cats!_
+_The trampled snow shows you that this burrow is lived in despite not seeing any rabbits!_

 ### Dark Mode
 When converting a BG to Dark Mode, use a dark blue layer set to Multiply with a lowered opacity (opacity should be adjusted as needed to ensure the BG isn’t too dark).
 Then adjust the saturation of the image to be lower and the hue to be more blue.
 This, of course, should be adjusted individually for each variant.
 Use your best judgment.
 Reference other dark mode BGs to be sure that your BG isn’t significantly darker than the majority.